FAIR Local Search Guide

 Balance local access with category expertise

-Local inspection helps when condition, scale, estate access, or physical handling matters.
-A category specialist may be safer when value depends on maker, artist, period, material, provenance, market tier, or comparable-sale support.
+Local inspection helps when condition, scale, estate access, or handling matters.
+A specialist may be safer when value depends on maker, artist, period, material, provenance, market tier, or comparable-sale support.

 • Choose local inspection for whole estates, large furniture, fragile antiques, and files requiring on-site documentation.